ErRoNNyy/web-app-sec-project/README.md

 A motorcycle marketplace web application built for educational purposes to demonstrate common web security vulnerabilities.

-> ⚠️ **WARNING**: This application contains intentional security vulnerabilities.
-Do NOT deploy this application in a production environment.

 ## 🛠️ Tech Stack

 - **Backend**: Node.js + Express